Gear Guide

 TL;DR

-• A 4" memory foam at M1 dimensions weighs roughly 15–20 lbs.
-Factor into your payload
+• A 4" memory foam at M1 dimensions weighs roughly 15–18 lbs.
+Factor it into your payload

 Tune M1 Mattress Dimensions